 1. Recognize that managing ethics is a process.

 Ethics is a matter of values and associated behaviors.
 Values are discerned through the process of ongoing reflection.
 Therefore, ethics programs may seem more process-oriented than most management practices.
-Managers tend to be skeptical of process-oriented activities, and instead prefer processes focused on deliverables with measurements.
+Managers tend to be skeptical of process-oriented activities and instead prefer processes focused on deliverables with measurements.
 However, experienced managers realize that the deliverables of standard management practices (planning, organizing, motivating, controlling) are only tangible representations of very process-oriented practices.
 For example, the process of strategic planning is much more important than the plan produced by the process.
 The same is true for ethics management.
-Ethics programs do produce deliverables, e.g., codes, policies and procedures, budget items, meeting minutes, authorization forms, newsletters, etc. However, the most important aspect from an ethics management program is the process of reflection and dialogue that produces these deliverables.
+Ethics programs do produce deliverables, e.g., codes, policies and procedures, budget items, meeting minutes, authorization forms, newsletters, etc. However, the most important aspect of an ethics management program is the process of reflection and dialogue that produces these deliverables.

 2. The bottom line of an ethics program is accomplishing preferred behaviors in the workplace.

 As with any management practice, the most important outcome is behaviors preferred by the organization.
-The best of ethical values and intentions are relatively meaningless unless they generate fair and just behaviors in the workplace.
-That’s why practices that generate lists of ethical values, or codes of ethics, must also generate policies, procedures and training that translate those values to appropriate behaviors.
+The best ethical values and intentions are relatively meaningless unless they generate fair and just behaviors in the workplace.
+That’s why practices that generate lists of ethical values, or codes of ethics, must also generate policies, procedures, and training that translate those values to appropriate behaviors.

 3. The best way to handle ethical dilemmas is to avoid their occurrence in the first place.

 That’s why practices such as developing codes of ethics and codes of conduct are so important.
-Their development sensitizes employees to ethical considerations and minimize the chances of unethical behavior occurring in the first place.
+Their development sensitizes employees to ethical considerations and minimizes the chances of unethical behavior occurring in the first place.

-This usually produces better quality decisions by including diverse interests and perspectives, and increases the credibility of the decision process and outcome by reducing suspicion of unfair bias.
+This usually produces better quality decisions by including diverse interests and perspectives and increases the credibility of the decision process and outcome by reducing suspicion of unfair bias.

 5. Integrate ethics management with other management practices.